 - Angar the Screamer, an angry radical type whose screams cause intense hallucinations.

 - You also used to get a lot of "kneejerk reactionary" villains in the 1980s, like Captain America villain Warhead, who held the Washington Monument hostage until the United States started war with somebody, anybody.
 Strangely, he was an inversion of a real-life incident where a peace protester threatened to blow up the monument unless the United States disarmed.

 - Adam X the X-Treme, from the early, well, guess which decade, who was almost made a completely unignorable Old Shame by virtue of being the third Summers brother.
 Fortunately, he vanished before the writers revealed that, and it ended up being someone completely different about a decade later.
 He hasn't disappeared completely, considering a few recent appearances - and it's still entirely possible he's the fourth Summers brother, if only a half-brother.

-- There's a bit of "retro on purpose" there, though.
-The Marvel Zombies universe (the first one, at least, before they go dimension-hopping) is a bit further back in the timeline than the "real", 616 Marvel Universe but doesn't perfectly match any particular era.
+- Marvel Zombies.
+It's probably not a coincidence that an alternate universe where all the superheroes have become zombies became a recurring theme at the same time that books and movies about zombies were trendy, though there's a bit of "retro on purpose" there, though.
+The Marvel Zombies universe (the first one, at least, before they go dimension-hopping) is a bit further back in the timeline than the "real", 616 Marvel Universe, but doesn't perfectly match any particular era.
 Captain America was a colonel, Earth has never seen Galactus before, and most of the zombified heroes wore costumes that those characters hadn't worn since the 1970s.
 However, Magneto had acolytes, which didn't come along until the 1990s in the 616 Marvel Universe.